Emotional Lability in Lyme Disease

 Why do emotions feel out of control?

-Neuroinflammation and nervous system dysregulation can impair emotional regulation.
+Neuroinflammation, autonomic dysfunction, poor sleep, and other nervous system changes may impair emotional regulation.

 Is emotional lability psychological?